Porn for women: Contrast to mainstream pornography

 Mainstream porn does not show concern for the female performer's comfort or respect.
-Although the majority of porn audiences are male, more women are opening up about their interest and how they would prefer porn that considers female viewers and is not as crude or rough as mainstream pornography.
+Although the majority of porn audiences are male, more women (as well as some men) are opening up about their interest and how they would prefer porn that considers female viewers and is not as crude or rough as mainstream pornography.
 A number of women are dedicated to creating this alternative to mainstream porn.
 They care about making films that do not include lustful schoolgirls, naughty nurses, or "bad step-mom and daughter" relationships.
 They also banish stereotypes about women's sexuality and expectations surrounding body shape and size.

 The ideology behind mainstream pornography is founded on a belief that sexual activity in a patriarchal society is intrinsically male and that male sexuality is naturally aggressive or destructive.
 It assumes that women cannot choose to be free participants in an industry whose purpose is to satisfy the male gaze and contributes to male aggression.
 Radical feminist scholar and writer Andrea Dworkin named male power as the "'raison d'être' of pornography", as well as stating that pornography in itself is a means for expressing male power, in her 1981 book Pornography: Men Possessing Women.

 Women's pornography is produced and directed by women, and it is intended for the female audience.
 One of its goals is to produce something that the customers want to see and will enjoy.
 This type of pornography is a minority on the Internet, but it is considered high-quality pornography by women.
 It is a common misconception for people to assume that women are not as easily aroused by sexually explicit images as men.
 Women who produce pornography believe that male-produced pornography ignores the sexuality of women and objectifies them.
 Anti-pornography feminists believe that the solution to this is to abolish pornography, but pro-pornography feminists think the solution is to create porn that attends to women's sexuality.

 Pornography produced by women is placed in the category "romance" by the Adult Video News (AVN) awards.
 This category was added to the AVN awards in 2010.
 The AVN awards are movie awards that recognize writers, directors, and producers for their achievements in the creation of American pornographic films.
 Women's porn directors focus on different styles, but pay particular attention to the actual story, the actors, music, locations, and aesthetics of the scenes.
 The directors' main concern is making sure women enjoy the porn by making it realistic.